 We know how much a car crash can impact someone’s life.
 It can affect your job, daily routine, and personal relationships.
 If you end up with a permanent disability, you’ll require ongoing medical care and might need assistance performing daily tasks at home.
 It becomes expensive, paying for all associated costs.
 Our Charlotte car accident lawyers will ensure the insurance company provides the settlement you need, so you don’t have to pay for anything out of pocket.

 We have the experience needed to prevail in your claim.
-We were named as Top 100 Trial Lawyers by The National Trial Lawyers in recognition of the positive outcomes we’ve achieved for our clients.
+Michael A. DeMayo was recognized as one of the Top 100 Trial Lawyers by The National Trial Lawyers in recognition of the positive outcomes we’ve achieved for our clients.
 When we take on your case, we’ll advocate skillfully and assertively for your rights.

-Call DeMayo Law Offices, LLP today to schedule your free consultation.
+Call DeMayo Law Offices today to schedule your free consultation.
 We’ll be happy to meet with you for free to discuss your case and determine the available legal options.

 Speeding Often Leads to Severe Injuries and Fatalities